Samuel-Holmes/Data_Science/README.md

 ## Model Fit Assessment

-McFaddens R^2 score test was used to assess the models fit with a score of > 0.4 indication a good model fit
+McFaddens R^2 score test was used to assess the models fit with a score of > 0.4 indicating a good model fit

 ## Summary and Conclusions